jofas/blog/content/002-first-time-running/index.md

 No, I'm not.
 Before this fateful event I'm describing here, I thought I was in peak physical condition.
-I've been doing sports pretty much my whole life, with two notable absences: one year when I was 14 and three years from 2017 to 2020 during most of my undergrad and the first semester of my post-grad.
+I've been doing sports pretty much my whole life, with two notable absences.
+One year when I was 14 and three years from 2017 to 2020 during most of my undergrad and the first semester of my post-grad.
 The former was due to a knee injury and the latter was caused by pure and utter laziness.
 The three year absence till 2020 is somewhat important, as it was a long period